TTUHSC IME Abstracts | AAMC 2008

 The expansion of the LWBIWH brought together the strengths of TTUHSC’s Schools of

-Medicine, Pharmacy, Nursing, Allied Health Sciences, F. Marie Hall Institute for Rural
+Medicine, Pharmacy, Nursing, Health Professions, F. Marie Hall Institute for Rural

 and Community Health and the Garrison Institute on Aging.